 The answer is no when the procedure is done properly.
 Our skilled physicians have performed over 15,000 Botox/Dysport procedures, and have not observed any significant negative alterations in facial motion or expressions.
 These injections are an art form as much as they are a science.
 The physicians at SkinCare Physicians are very skilled at muscular shaping with Botox and Dysport, and teach their injection techniques to other dermatologists and plastic surgeons around the world.

-At SkinCare Physicians, our doctors and staff are highly experienced with performing Botox and Dysport treatments to improve your complexion, help you look years younger, or minimize excess sweating concerns.
+At SkinCare Physicians, our doctors and staff are highly experienced with performing Botox and Dysport treatments to improve your complexion, and help you look years younger.
 To get started, request a consultation online.